liping610/mlaw-lripd-1/_information-for-public/2-Register-of-Insolvency-Practitioners.md

 **Cancellation of Insolvency Practitioner’s Licence**<br>

 You may cancel your insolvency practitioner’s licence via the Government’s <a href="https://www.gobusiness.gov.sg/licences" target="_blank">GoBusiness Licensing Platform</a>.
-However, please ensure that you do not have any ongoing insolvency or debt-restructuring cases under your care before submitting the cancellation request.
+However, please ensure that you do not have any ongoing insolvency or debt restructuring cases under your care before submitting the cancellation request.
 <br>